WoodySlum/smarties.io/README.md

 #### If you need to run / compile

-* Node.js 10.14.1 or upper version
+* Node.js 14.15.1 or upper version
 * Mac or Linux. *Windows is not yet supported.*
-    - On Mac, brew mlust be installed
+    - On Mac, brew must be installed
     - On Linux, only Debian system supported, tested on x86 and ARM architectures

 #### If you need to run on Raspberry PI